 The Commissioner has an investment portfolio consisting of reserves and short-term cashflows (including on-call cash investments).
 This is managed by Surrey County Council on behalf of the Commissioner.
-At the end of the year there were investments of £32.773m and investments over the year generated an interest return of £0.905m for the year.
+At the end of the year there were investments of £35.2m and investments over the year generated an interest return of £2.56m for the year.

-Interest rates increased during the year from 0.75% in April up to 4.25% by the end of the year.
-This has generated more income from investments but is also likely to result in higher borrowing costs for major projects, such as the new HQ Building, when they commence.
+Interest rates increased during the year from 4.25% in April up to 5.25% in August, and the Government has kept the interest rate at 5.25% since August 23 to control inflation.
+Therefore, this has generated more income from investments (£2.5m) but is also likely to result in higher borrowing costs for major projects, such as the new HQ Building, when they commence.
 However, interest rates may fall once inflation is brought under control.